ansforge/SAMU-Hub-Sante/hub/infra/README.md

   -f monitoring/admin-nginx-ingress-controller-values.yml
 # create secret used for basic auth, in the controller namespace
 kubectl create secret generic basic-auth --from-file=monitoring/auth -n ingress-nginx-admin

+# remove load balancer cleanup finalizer
+# CAUTION: this will prevent the load balancer from being deleted when the service is deleted
+# it is NOT the default behaviour, and probably not the good practice
+# we shouLd consider it as temporary
+kubectl patch svc admin-nginx-ingress-ingress-nginx-controller -n ingress-nginx-admin -p '{\"metadata\":{\"finalizers\": []}}' --type=merge
 ```

 # Prometheus operator